Huqicheng/zheap/src/backend/access/zheap/README.md

 In many cases, the same page will be modified multiple times by the same transaction.
 We can save locking and reduce WAL generation by collecting all of the undo records for a given page and then applying them all at once.
-However, it’s difficult to collect all of the records that might apply to a page from an arbitrarily large undo log in an efficient manner; in particular, we want to avoid rereading the same undo pages multiple times.
+However, itâ€™s difficult to collect all of the records that might apply to a page from an arbitrarily large undo log in an efficient manner; in particular, we want to avoid rereading the same undo pages multiple times.
 Currently, we collect all consecutive records which apply to the same page and then apply